filya63/air-tickets-aggregator/README.md

 - BEM-naming;

 ## How to use
-1. Open terminal on your folder of project and write this:
+1. Open terminal in your folder of project and write this:
 ```sh
 git clone https://github.com/filya63/air-tickets-aggregator.git ./
 ```